Students experiencing academic difficulties in a course should:

 Faculty need to take attendance every class.

 Any and all absence monitoring should be done by faculty.
-Students missing class should provide documentation to Sara Waldron, Dean of Campus Life and Student Affairs (CLSA).
-The Dean of CLSA will notify the faculty of the reasons for the student’s absence within the guidelines of confidentiality.
+Students missing class should provide documentation to Judith Redling, Associate Dean of Academic Services.
+The Dean of Academic Services will notify the faculty of the reasons for the student’s absence within the guidelines of confidentiality.
 Any penalties for absences are under the purview of the faculty.
 Faculty concerned about excessive absence should send a Warning Notice.
+Absence Verification Form

 Behavior Problems and Classroom Management